How to Receive 2FA One-time passwords (OTP) via Email: Secure & Easy Authentication

 ✔ Setup Text to Email campaign and while setting up use your preferred Gmail account where you like to get text messages forwarded.

-✔ That's it, Whenever a 2FA OTP SMS is received, it will be instantly forwarded to your Gmail.
+✔ That's it, whenever a 2FA OTP SMS is received, it will be instantly forwarded to your Gmail, acting as a direct sms mfa to email relay.

-⚠ Caution: Some websites and services do not allow sending OTPs to virtual numbers.
-We recommend testing our service with your preferred platforms before upgrading to a paid plan.
+Some websites and services do not allow sending OTPs to virtual numbers.
+We recommend testing our service with your preferred platforms before upgrading to a paid plan to ensure our MFA SMS to email solution works for your specific needs.

 Final Thoughts

-However, if you are wondering about sending text messages from email, TXTImpact also has a solution with its Email-to-Text Feature
+However, if you are wondering about sending text messages from email, TXTImpact also has a feature called Email-to-text.

 Frequently asked questions